List of Marvel Comics characters: T: Thang

 Thang is a character appearing in American comic books published by Marvel Comics.
 He is an anthropomorphic dog version of the Thing.

 Theia

 Theia is a character appearing in American comic books published by Marvel Comics.
 She was created by Steve Orlando and Eleonora Carlini, and first appeared in Marauders (vol. 2) #4 (July 2022).
 Theia is a mutant with the ability to travel forward in time by increasing gravity around herself.

 She belonged to the Threshold Three, a group of mutants from the Threshold sent forward in time to seek help in the Threshold's war against the Unbreathing.
 They were initially vaporized by the Kin Crimson, but their DNA was preserved.
-2 billion years later, the Marauders acquired their DNA and had them resurrected on Krakoa.
+Two billion years later, the Marauders acquired the Threshold Three's DNA and had them resurrected on Krakoa.
 Theia also began a relationship with Tempo.

 Thena

 Thena is the name of two characters appearing in American comic books published by Marvel Comics.